sebastianlarisch/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/crefopay/crefopay-technical-details-and-howtos/crefopay-notifications.md

 Notification calls will be targeted at the notification-URL that is configured for the shop.
 Multiple notification-URLs may be configured for a single shop.
 This allows merchants to inform more than one system, for example shop system and ERP system.

-The Notification-URL can be configured in merchant back end and must have the following format: `http://de.mysprykershop.com/crefo-pay/notification`.
+The Notification-URL can be configured in merchant backend and must have the following format: `http://de.mysprykershop.com/crefo-pay/notification`.